noahehall/theBookOfNoah/0current/git.md

  sudo apt install git-all
  sudo apt install install-info # for debian (e.g. ubuntu), only if installed from source

 git config user.name # see what your username is git config --show-origin user.name # see where the value for user.name is coming from

  git config --global user.name "poop" git config --global user.email "poop@users.noreply.github.com" # always use the noreply, thank me later
  # ^ set your editor
- git config --global core.editor vscode # or nano, but why arent you using vscode for everything?
+ git config --global core.editor nano # or e.g. vscode
  # ^ default branch for new repositories
  git config --global init.defaultBranch develop
  #